Ven1456/nextgen_showcase/README.md

 [//]: # ()
 [//]: # (https://github.com/your-org/nextgen_showcase/assets/demo.gif)

-- Add a short GIF or link a YouTube demo above.
-Replace the placeholder with your assets.
+[//]: # (- Add a short GIF or link a YouTube demo above.
+Replace the placeholder with your assets.)

 ### Features
 - ✅ Frosted backdrop with spotlight cutout (rectangle, rounded, circle)